 It has a backlight which is very useful for rapidly checking the time in low-lighting.
 It’s got a water-resistance rating of up to 50m.
 Perfect for outdoor adventures!

-The GD-X6900MC-3 has everything an army cadet might need.
-It’s environmentally-compatible (meaning it comes in camouflage).
+The GW6900-1 has everything an army cadet might need.
+It’s environmentally compatible (meaning it comes in camouflage).

 It also boasts an auto-LED backlight which makes it easy to read in low light and at night.
 It can withstand water pressure of up to 200m and is shock-resistant too.
 This device has been put through harsh testing that put it through the effects of extreme conditions so it just keeps working.
-The best bit is its 10 year battery life.
+The best bit is its almost ever-lasting battery life thanks to solar power.
 Extremely good value for money, and considered to be military-grade.

 Luminox Recon Point Man 8820